-- Miscellaneous data covers firmographic data, technographic data, intent data, and purchase history.
+- Miscellaneous data covers firmographic data, technographic data, intent based leads, and purchase history.

-SalesIntel gives you access to the firmographic, technographic as well as intent data on your participants.
+SalesIntel gives you access to the b2b firmographic data, technographic as well as intent data on your participants.
 This will help you identify the best fit leads based on your ideal customer profile.

 After the webinar, you need to make sure the audience is happy.
 Give free content updates, such as downloading ebooks or offering discounts on your product or service.
 These can only be granted to those who have completed the session.